railsware/newrelic_platform_plugins/newrelic_haproxy_agent/README.md

 2. Install config, execute

-    `sudo newrelic_haproxy_agent install` - it will create +/etc/newrelic/newrelic_haproxy_agent.yml+ file for you.
+    `sudo newrelic_haproxy_agent install` - it will create `/etc/newrelic/newrelic_haproxy_agent.yml` file for you.

-3. Edit the +/etc/newrelic/newrelic_haproxy_agent.yml+ file generated in step 2.
+3. Edit the `/etc/newrelic/newrelic_haproxy_agent.yml` file generated in step 2.

-    3.1. replace "YOUR_LICENSE_KEY_HERE" with your New Relic license key.
-Your license key can be found under Account Settings at https://rpm.newrelic.com see https://newrelic.com/docs/subscriptions/license-key for more help.
+    3.1. replace `YOUR_LICENSE_KEY_HERE` with your New Relic license key.
+Your license key can be found under Account Settings at https://rpm.newrelic.com, see https://newrelic.com/docs/subscriptions/license-key for more help.

     3.2. add the URI of the haproxy CSV stats url

 4. Execute

-    newrelic_haproxy_agent run
+    `newrelic_haproxy_agent run`

 5. Go back to the Plugins list and after a brief period you will see the Haproxy Plugin listed in your New Relic account